algorandfoundation/algokit-utils-ts/docs/capabilities/app.md

 Calling an app involves providing some [common parameters](#common-app-parameters) and some parameters that will depend on the type of app call (create vs update vs other) per below sections.

-When [sending transactions directly via AlgorandClient](./algorand-client.md#sending-a-single-transaction) the `SingleSendTransactionResult` is expanded with extra fields depending on the type of app call:
+When [sending transactions directly via AlgorandClient](./algorand-client.md#sending-a-single-transaction) the `SingleSendTransactionResult` return value is expanded with extra fields depending on the type of app call:

 - All app calls extend [`SendAppTransactionResult`](../code/modules/types_transaction.md#sendapptransactionresult), which has:
   - `return?: ABIReturn` - Which will contain an ABI return value if a non-void ABI method was called: